 The right side of your plate gets a little trickier.
 On the right side there will be a knife you use for your main course, an appetiser or salad knife, a spoon, a soup spoon and then on some (really fancy) occasions, there might be an oyster fork.
-Your dessert spoon or fork (or both) will be positioned at the top of your plate, usually next to your water glass
+Your dessert spoon or fork (or both) will be positioned at the top of your plate, usually next to your water glass.

-Extra information you need to know
+Extra information that's helpful to know

 - Don't gesture or point using your utensils